ritvikshrivastava/mindmeld-hr-blueprint/README.md

 This HR assistant would be used by an HR manager to ask questions about employees at an organization.
-They should be able to ask for information about a particular employee, for company-wide statistics, or for a group of employees that meet certain criteria.
+They should be able to ask for information about a particular employee, for company-wide statistics, or for a group of employees that meet certain criteria.<br />

 2. Example Dialogue Interactions
 --------------------------------